 If you are an experienced machinist, who has worked with both machines, then the difference between a lathe and a milling machine is obvious.

 But new wood turners are often confused about the differences between the two and which one will be suitable for them.
 So if you want to know the difference, I’m going to spell it out to you loud and clear:

 You can also have a combination of lathe and milling machine.
-Here is my recent article about combo lathe and mill.
+Here is my recent article about combo lathes and mills.

 Of course, that is not the only differece between a benchtop metal lathe and a benchtop milling machine.

 Before we get into the differences, first learn about both of them.